TBD54566975/risk-buddy/README.md

                     "estimatedSettlementTime": 5
 ```

-Which intuitively (even if you are in Davos Switzerland) appears like too much for a coffee.
+Which intuitively appears like too much for a coffee (even if you are in Davos Switzerland).

-# Models
+## Models

-Currently have been looking at the `phi3` model from MSFT, which is ASF2 licensed, and quite good at reasoning yet small.
+Currently have been looking at the `phi3` model family from MSFT, which is ASF2 licensed, and quite good at reasoning yet small and can run in many places.
 The 128k variant is favoured as it can comprehend a realistic set of rules and data in one hit.
 Read more here: https://huggingface.co/microsoft/Phi-3-mini-128k-instruct
 You can also use models like Meta-Llama-3-8B.Q8_0.gguf, however the prompt will need adjusting.
 One future enhancement is to use a consensus of 3 disparate models (once prompts are tuned for each).

-Update: llama3 seems to work better reasoning over human readable data.

 ## Hosting models

-For this to work an LLM model has to be hosted.
-Currently using llamafiles for developtime experience with models from huggingface.
+Currently using llamafiles for a simple experience with models from huggingface (gguf format).
+The required model will be downloaded by `just dev` the first time it is run.

-### Llama files
 Llamafiles are a convenient way to run from Mozilla built on llama.cpp.
 [See this](https://github.com/Mozilla-Ocho/llamafile).
 Llamafile is a x-platform executable which can be a whole model or can run gguf weights (currently using the latter per model).
 For example https://huggingface.co/MoMonir/Phi-3-mini-128k-instruct-GGUF - this is a 128k model which can be run with the llamafile.

-### Other ways of hosting models

-There are other ways to host models which are not out of the box or platform limited:

-* TGI from huggingface is convenient: https://github.com/huggingface/text-generation-inference (docker based, but AMD64 only -  provent at scale server side hosting)
-* https://github.com/vllm-project/vllm - linux specific ways to host LLMs.
-* Ollama: this is technically more of a desktop platform, but is convenient (and written in golang).
-Downsides are that it has out of the box more limited set of models (but you can import them via modelfiles from gguf - so it is viable and convenient in some cases).
-It can also serve multiple models from one port whereas llamafiles is just one model per port.
+# Ideas, Enhancements and next steps

+* Get some more data to test from!
+* Make some more rules (both logic rules and natural language to try)
+* Create scoring test suite (so can try different rule approaches)
+* Fine tuning of models for this type of scoring (perhaps using huggingface)
+* Allow editing of rules in a "live" spreadsheet (google sheets or similar) so you can have data and rules side by side as a workbench
+* Try calling SLM multiple times with high temperature to get best results
+* Try multiple models for convergance on answers
+* Just In Time (JIT) generation of rules from human form to an expression against detected shape of data as it comes in (as data schemas may be dynamical)
+* Rules are currently evaluated by the SLM one at a time, perhaps in bulk could be more efficient (if there are 100s/1000s of rules)